tahaarshad/CCNA-Prep/OSPF.md

 __Classless:__ Classless networks include subnet masks in their routing updates.
 Classful do not as they all are in the same subnet.

 __Cost of Path depends on Bandwidth:__ uses formula ***cost = reference bandwidth/interface bandwidth***
+All values less than 1 will be converted to 1.
+The command is entered in megabits per second (default is 100)

 other: